 The New York State Department of Environmental Conservation is the State agency that regulates pesticides and is responsible for compliance assistance, public outreach activities and enforcement of the requirements in the Environmental Conservation Law.

 NYSDEC releases Draft Long Island Pesticide Pollution Prevention Strategy - The goal of the Strategy is to protect water quality from pesticide-related contamination, while continuing effective pest management on Long Island.
 It contains the blueprint for a pesticide pollution prevention approach on Long Island.
-Public comment on the Draft Strategy ends April 30, 2013 and NYSDEC will hold public meetings during April 2013.
-Full information on submitting comments to DEC is contained in the Environmental Notice Bulletin (ENB).
+The public comment on the Draft Strategy ended April 30, 2013.
+NYSDEC held two public meetings during April 2013.

 More about Pest Management:

 - Draft Long Island Pesticide Pollution Prevention Strategy - Draft Long Island Pesticide Pollution Prevention Strategy.